eprbell/rp2/README.md

 Read the [input files](https://github.com/eprbell/rp2/tree/main/docs/input_files.md) and [output files](https://github.com/eprbell/rp2/tree/main/docs/output_files.md) documentation.

 ## RP2 Ecosystem
-This is a call for projects: come and help us expand RP2's functionality!
+This is a call for coders: come and help us expand RP2's functionality!

 RP2 is the first component of what could be a powerful, community-driven suite of open-source, crypto tax software.
 It is intended as the core of a larger project ecosystem, maintained by the community.
 These projects can extend RP2's capability, usefulness and ease of use in new ways.
 For example:
 * [DaLI data loader plugins](https://github.com/eprbell/dali-rp2/blob/main/README.dev.md#dali-internals): add support for more exchanges and wallets (via REST API and/or CSV files).
 [Dali](https://github.com/eprbell/dali-rp2), the RP2 data loader, uses them to generate an input ODS file and a config file that can be fed directly to RP2;